 This course embraces what has been called the "digital turn" in research and teaching in the humanities, so lectures and assignments will have substantial online components and introduce students to the use of a wide range of digital resources and forms of assessment (ranging from social messaging to digital archives, from blogging and curation to role-playing and "gamification").

-After finishing this course, you will have a better understanding of the Humanities disciplines — their differences and interconnections — and where your own culture and history fits into the human tradition.
-With our digital component, you will learn to research and think about the Humanities for and with the tools of the 21st century.
+After finishing this course, you will have a better understanding of the Humanities disciplines — their differences and interconnections — and where your own culture and history fits into the humanities tradition.
+With our digital component, you will learn to research and think about the Humanities with the tools of the 21st century.

 - Internet identities